 3. Availing a Loan to Repay Another Loan at an Interest Higher than Previous

 When you go for a loan it is very important to know your repaying capacity.
 In some cases, people borrow more than their repaying capacity and it becomes difficult for them to repay the loan when they borrow more.
 Defaulting the EMIs, penalties and all starts in this case and a time comes when you are left with no other option than going for yet another loan to repay the existing loan.
 If this happens with you it is an indication that you are already into a debt trap.
 Be aware and borrow wisely according to your need and repayment capacity.
+Before opting a personal loan check your EMI amount with personal loan EMI calculator.
+Doing this will help you to plan your finance.

 4. Using Credit Cards to Withdraw Money